nguyjere/JeremyNguyen/index.md

 Each week I will submit a post about my reflections on what I learned from the weekly lectures or labs of CS373.
 This includes ideas, concepts, tools, or whatever conclusions I came to.

+# Week 7

+This week, we learn about web security and how hackers perform malicious actions through the web.
+Users can be attacked by several was: Phising, SEO Poisoning, Fake Anti-virus, Social Media Link Insertion, Forum Link Insertion, and Malvertising.

+**Phishing**

+Phising is when attackers sends a fake website that mirrors a legitimate website, tricking the user into entering their credentials or information into the fake website.
+The data will be send to the hacker to be used access banking/financial, email, or any other accounts.
+Phishing can be spotting by examining the URL and see if the URL does not match the URL of the legitimate website it is mocking.
+For example: www.wellsfargo.com vs www.we1lsfargo.com

+**SEO Poisoning**

+SEO Poisoning is short for Search Engine Optimization Poisioning, and it is a method for attackers to abuse the search engine's relevance agorithm.
+The attacker uses tools to determine the trending search, then create a website that contains the relevant contents of the trending topic to lure users into the websites that redirects them to a malicious content.

+**Fake Anti-virus**

+Fake AV is a website/pop-up that mimics an anti-virus alarming the users they may have malware installed, tricking the user to click a button (in a sense of urgency) that will lead them to either download a malware, or lead them to a payment site.

+**Social Media Link Insertion**

+Social Media Link Insertion is simply posting a URL to a malicious content on social media, tricking the users into clicking the link out of urgency, curiosity, or interest.
+Sometimes attackers can create a fake social media profile and build up fake information to make the profile appear legitimate.
+After gaining the users' trust, they post links to malicious contents where users' will submit or send their sensitive data.

+**Malvertising**

+Malvertising is using the advertising networks as a delivery mechanism for malware.
+There are 3 stages.
+The first stage is creating legitimate ads to gain some reputation and trust of the ad servers.
+The second stage is to offer malicious ads to distribute to as many website.
+The third stage is to deliver dynamic payloads to avoud AV detections to keep the malicious ad on the server as long as possible.

+**Waterhole Attacks**

+Waterhole attacks are targeted to app developers by hacking the resources known to be used by a community of developers.
+The attackers would inject an exploit into the selected sites visited by developers and the exploit would drop the malware into their vulnerable system.
+With the malware, the attack can perform their malicious activities against the developers.

+**Defense**

+There are many ways to defense against attackers from the web.
+The first way is using protections in browsers or network device to classify url and domain by reputations and filtering out domains with bad reputations.
+Also using extensions for search result link annotation would help user identify risking and safe websites.
+Using client and gateway anti-virus and anti-malware also adds another layer of protection against attackers by blocking malicious contents on the network level.

+In the end, the best defense is educating the users.
+Training them to identify phishing, and being more cautious of submitting their data will prevent attacks from being successful.

 # Week 6

 Week 6 is about network security.
 In this lecture we learned about the multiple layers that makes up the defense against intrusions outside the network.
 The picture below shows a good diagram of the network zones.